18F/health-tracking-course/collections/_admin/howto/careandfeeding.md

 In the `/_data/` folder are three critical YAML files which operate like data storage units.

+* `fieldguide.yaml` controls the links to the [18F De-risking guide](https://derisking-guide.18f.gov/).
+Tags from this file link to specific pages from the guide.
+To include a page, the appropriate tag is placed in the lesson page header and built using the derisking.html [include](#_includes).
 * `navigation.yaml` builds the drop-down menus at the top of every page.
 Editing this file will let you add or remove menu links.
 * `resources.yaml` is a list of all the resources used throughout the courses.
 There is an "include" (more on this below) that we then use to pull data out of this file.
 Think of this as a "link database."
 * `rubric.yaml` builds the Health Rubric rows/dimensions.
 It is used everywhere rubric dimensions are rendered.